simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 * **Limit multitasking**: Avoid running multiple resource-intensive applications simultaneously to prevent CPU overload.
 * **Monitor CPU usage**: Keep an eye on your CPU usage using task manager or other monitoring tools to identify applications that are consuming excessive resources.

-By following these tips, you can ensure that your CPU is not burdened by resource-intensive applications, leading to improved system performance and responsiveness.
+By following these tips, you can ensure that your CPU isn't burdened by resource-intensive applications, leading to improved system performance and responsiveness.

 ### Investing in a quality power supply